smmd/smmd.github.io/_posts/2024-08-08-finding-strength-in-code-navigating-emotional-overwhelm.md

 Luckily, I work for a company that allows me to be human.
 However, to maintain trust with an employer, we must first show results and communicate clearly.

-During this stage of my life, I might not share details about my situation with my team, but I raise my hand and mention that something important is happening to me, and I could need moments of support.
+During this stage of my life, I might not share details about my situation with my team, but I raise my hand and mention that something important is happening to me and that I might need moments of support.
 If you work in the correct place, they will say, "You can count on us" (spoiler: I'm in the correct place, I'm very fortunate).

 I will share the current list of agreements with myself with you.